-2.5.3 Energy Standards for Buildings

-- (a) Vermont Commercial Building Energy Standards (CBES) will apply to indoor cultivation facilities in the following areas: - i.
+- 2.5.3 Energy Standards for Buildings - (a) Vermont Commercial Building Energy Standards (CBES) will apply to indoor cultivation facilities in the following areas to the same extent they would for any other commercial building: - i.
 The building envelope must meet CBES for insulation. - ii.
 Non-cultivation lighting must meet CBES for new buildings and retrofits. - iii.
 Ventilation must meet CBES. - iv.
-HVAC systems must meet CBES for efficiency, except that HVAC equipment used for cultivation does not need economizers and heat recapture. - (b) Greenhouses must meet CBES for HVAC equipment efficiency, except that HVAC equipment used for cultivation does not need economizers and heat recapture. - (c) Fans and clean water pumps at indoor cultivation facilities should, at the date of equipment purchase, comply with the most recent energy efficiency standards promulgated by the federal Department of Energy.

-2.5.4 Energy Standards for Lighting
+HVAC systems must meet CBES for efficiency, except that HVAC equipment used for cultivation does not need economizers and heat recapture. - (b) Greenhouses must meet CBES for HVAC equipment efficiency, except that HVAC equipment used for cultivation does not need economizers and heat recapture. - (c) Fans and clean water pumps at indoor cultivation facilities should, at the date of equipment purchase, comply with the most recent energy efficiency standards promulgated by the federal Department of Energy. - 2.5.4 Energy Standards for Lighting connected lighting load of less than 40 kilowatts it is exempt from lighting requirements.